yaroslavros/tls-wimse-cert-hint/draft-rosomakho-tls-wimse-cert-hint.md

 Upon receiving the extension, the server:

-- MAY use the identifiers to determine whether to send a `CertificateRequest` message.
+- MAY use the identifier scopes to determine whether to send a `CertificateRequest` message.
-- MAY use the identifiers to construct Certificate Authorities extension in the `CertificateRequest` message.
+- MAY use the identifier scopes to construct Certificate Authorities extension in the `CertificateRequest` message.
-- MAY use the identifiers to select a trust anchor or policy.
+- MAY use the identifier scopes to select a trust anchor or policy.
-- MAY reject the handshake early with `handshake_failure` alert if none of the identifiers are acceptable.
+- MAY reject the handshake early with `handshake_failure` alert if none of the identifier scopes are acceptable.
 - MUST NOT treat inclusion of the extension as proof of identity.
-The identifiers are advisory and unauthenticated until verified during client authentication.
+The identifier scopes are advisory and unauthenticated until verified during client authentication.

 If the extension is absent, the server proceeds with the default client authentication behavior.